aneeshdurg/aneeshdurg.github.io/_posts/2023/2023-05-11-cypher-webscraping.md

 defines `__getitem__` to allow only loading nodes or edges that are actually accessed.

-Some other methods are ommitted here for brevity, but a link to the full code is availible below.
+Some other methods are omitted here for brevity, but a link to the full code is available below.

 Next, we need to actually create an implementation of `CypherExecutorBase`.